-The Over-the-Top Library With a Secret Treasure
+The Over-the-Top Library with a Secret Treasure

 Tucked into one of the walls of the St. Louis Central Library is an elegant but easily missed double door leading to a true treasure trove.